stride3d/stride-website/_drafts/2023-09-14-embracing-open-source-stride-as-an-alternative-to-unity.md

 ## Multiplayer Support

-Multiplayer functionality is not built-in.
-However, you can integrate any .NET networking library.
-[Here's a link to various libraries and resources](https://github.com/Doprez/Awesome-Stride#networking).
+Stride does not offer built-in multiplayer or Server/Client architecture.
+However, you can easily integrate any .NET networking library to implement these features.
+You have the freedom to choose from a variety of libraries and resources.
+For a curated list, you can check out [Awesome-Stride's Networking section](https://github.com/Doprez/Awesome-Stride#networking).

 ## Unity Assets